TsuyoshiUshio/BlogBabel/docs/Design.md

 BabelBlog is a C# command-line tool that supports Windows, Linux, and Mac.
 It uses the OpenAI REST API and supports various blog platforms, starting with [Qiita](https://qiita.com) and [Dev.Community](https://dev.to).
 The tool fetches a source blog post, creates a translated version on a destination blog service, and includes links to the original post and the BabelBlog project page.
 Future plans include support for [Azure Functions OpenAI extensions](https://github.com/cgillum/azure-functions-openai-extension) for automatic translation upon blog modification.

+### Chunk translation

+GTP-4 turbo can handle [128,000 token](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) However, return token is limited to `4096` token.
+That means We can not translate it in one time.
+We are going to separate original document into several chunks.

 ## Features

 ### Translation